Greece Demographics

 Learning

 A typical school day for young children starts at eight o’clock in the morning.
-Classes are approximately 45 minutes followed by a 15 minute break.
+Classes are approximately 45 minutes followed by a 15-minute break.
 There is always a longer break for lunch.
 Children can either eat something that their parents have prepared and given them or buy a snack from the kiosk.
-Their day ends at one o’clock for the most.
-There are many schools that occupy children until 4 o’clock but that also depends on the region.
+Their day ends at one o’clock at the latest.
+There are many schools that occupy children until 4 o’clock, but that also depends on the region.

-School occupies life until the age of 18 in most cases.
-About 85% of students who finish school, continue to higher education through universities, colleges or other seminars.
+The school occupies life until the age of 18 in most cases.
+About 85% of students who finish school continue higher education through universities, colleges, or other seminars.
 It is not common for someone who has no higher education to get a job in Greece.
-During the first years of education children also begin their extracurricular activities.
-English courses, gymnastics and music are preferred.
-There is a very high percentage of children that attend English courses and music schools to learn to play an instrument most of the times in private schools.
-There is also a high percentage that attends swimming pools with water polo being their preferred game.
-Many of these activities are stopped as the child reaches higher classes as studying takes up all of their time.
+During the first years of education, children also begin their extracurricular activities.
+English courses, gymnastics, and music are preferred.
+There is a very high percentage of children that attend English courses and music schools to learn to play an instrument, most of the time in private schools.
+A high percentage also attend swimming pools, with water polo being their preferred game.
+Many of these activities are stopped as the child reaches higher classes since studying takes up all of their time.
 Children living in urban areas follow the same program.
 It is very common for these kids to attend dancing courses that teach traditional Greek dances.
 These groups are supported financially and almost always give children the chance to visit foreign countries and take part in traditional dance competitions or festivals.

 Greece Health Information